aws-samples/webhooks/send-webhooks/README.md

     }'
 ```

-3. Test delivery of the webhook using the testing tool: [https://webhook.site/37e1931b-30c9-4d31-8336-8ec57b8be177](https://webhook.site/37e1931b-30c9-4d31-8336-8ec57b8be177)
+3. The webhook will subsequently be delivered to the endpoint specified.
+You can use tools such as [webhook.site](https://webhook.site/) for prototyping such as in the code example: [https://webhook.site/37e1931b-30c9-4d31-8336-8ec57b8be177](https://webhook.site/37e1931b-30c9-4d31-8336-8ec57b8be177)

 ### Notes

 * For illustrative purposes only, we use `API_KEY` (instead of `OAUTH_CLIENT_CREDENTIALS`) as the `AuthorizationType` for the API Destinations [Connection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-connection.html).
+If you would like to use OAuth, you will need to specify an endpoint with OAuth.

 * The webhook subscription management application is currently **not** included in this repository.
 However, if you're interested in exploring a solution, please feel free to raise a Github issue.